redis-stack/redis-stack-docs/docs/stack/use-cases/_index.md

 <note><b>Note</b> Storing the IP address or any other kind of personal identifier is against the law in some countries, which makes it impossible to get unique visitor statistics on your website.</note>

 One HyperLogLog is created per page (video/song) per period, and every IP/identifier is added to it on every visit.

+### t-digest

+**Hardware/software monitoring**

+You measure your online server response latency, and you like to query:

+- What are the 50th, 90th, and 99th percentiles of the measured latencies

+- Which fraction of the measured latencies are less than 25 milliseconds?

+- What is the mean latency, ignoring outliers? or What is the mean latency between the 10th and the 90th percentile?

+**Online gaming**

+Millions of people are playing a game on your online gaming platform, and you want to give the following information to each player?

+- Your score is better than x percent of the game sessions played

+- There were about y game sessions where people scored larger than you

+- To have a better score than 90% of the games played, your score should be z

+**Network traffic monitoring**

+You measure the IP packets transferred over your network each second and try to detect denial-of-service attacks by asking:

+- Does the number of packets in the last second exceed 99% of previously observed values?

+- How many packets do I expect to see under ‘normal’ network conditions?
+(Answer: between x and y, where x represents the 1st percentile and y represents the 99th percentile).

+**Predictive maintenance**

+- Was the measured parameter (noise level, current consumption, etc.) irregular? (not within the [1st percentile … 99th percentile] range)

+- To which values should I set my alerts?

 ### Learn more